What is The Bike Rack?

 The locker room area is unisex and, for security reasons, viewable from the reception counter, so patrons will change in one of three individual shower/changing rooms.
 Each changing room includes a shower, toilet, mirrored sink with counter space and a fold-out seat.
 One of the shower/changing rooms is ADA-accessible.
 Patrons will bring their belongings inside with them, utilizing the installed hooks to hang their clothes.

-Towel service is available at The Bike Rack complimentary.
+Complimentary towel service is available at The Bike Rack.
 Forget your shampoo, soap or razor?
-We’ll have personal hygiene products available complimentary as well.
+We’ll have complimentary personal hygiene products available as well.

 Do I need to bring my own locks?